Holfter/chatter/README.md

-﻿# ⏳ Creating a real-time chat app
+﻿# ⏳ Creating a project management system